Isabella Ford: Independent Labour Party

-She helped found the Leeds Independent Labour Party (ILP) and was president of the Leeds Tailoresses' Union.
+Ford helped found the Leeds Independent Labour Party (ILP) and was president of the Leeds Tailoresses' Union.
 Her concerns were trade union organisation, socialism and female suffrage.
 She overcame a natural shyness to become an experienced public speaker, speaking at many meetings related to socialism, workers' rights and women's emancipation.
 She wrote many pamphlets, as well as a column in the Leeds Forward.
 In 1895 she was elected parish councillor for Adel cum Eccup in Leeds.

 In the 1900s, Ford increased her focus on her work for the ILP, and was elected to the National Administrative Council for four years.
 She became more involved in the national women's suffrage movement, but felt that feminism and the labour movement were equally important.
 In 1903 she spoke at the annual conference of the Labour Representation Committee (later the British Labour Party), and was the first woman to do so.
 Ford's language skills enabled her to act as an interpreter at International Labour gatherings.
 She was also asked to stand for Parliament and was suggested as a candidate for Lady Lord Mayor of Leeds, but she refused to do so.